-The Lightning Network is the probably most highly anticipated technological innovation to be deployed on top of Bitcoin.
+The Lightning Network is probably the most highly anticipated technological innovation to be deployed on top of Bitcoin.
 The payment layer, first proposed by Joseph Poon and Tadge Dryja about a year ago, promises to support a virtually unlimited number of off-chain transactions among users, at nearly no cost – while leveraging the security offered by Bitcoin.

 At least three companies – Poon and Dryja's Lightning, Blockstream and Blockchain – are currently working on implementations of the technology.
 But few outside this small technological frontline fully grasp how the “future of micropayments” is set to boost Bitcoin’s capabilities.